Written By Adventure Contributor, Whitney Matthews

 - Stuff sacks for organization within your pack

-- Navigation Tools like a compass, map, or satellite GPS (The Garmin inReach Mini is a small 2-way satellite communicator, is great for longer trips)
+- Navigation Tools like a compass, map, or satellite GPS (The Garmin inReach Mini is a small 2-way satellite communicator, is great for longer trips).
+You can also download these hiking GPS apps to have in your pocket!

 - Toilet Paper and a Trowel (plus a plastic bag to pack out your TP and menstrual products, etc.)